oaubert/mediafragment-prototype/README.md

 3. Due to the flexibility of the SVG path definition, the mediafragments will be more complex to interpret and query in applications such as the SPARQL-MM project.

+## Implementation details

+The dynamic path support has been implemented using the SVG API method `getPointAtLength`, using a linear interpolation between the temporal position and the position on the trajectory path.
+This provides a compact representation, but does not allow to specify specific keypoints.

+I have made some tests with standard SVG animation features (&lt;animate> and &lt;animateMotion>) but it proved impractical for 2 reasons :

+- browser support is variable, even though [CanIUse](http://caniuse.com/#feat=svg-smil) states that there is good support

+- video synchronisation should be achieved by SMIL timing events (begin/end), but I did not find any way to make it handle seeks inside the fragment (i.e. setting the position to something other than the begin).

+If anyone has experience with combining SVG/SMIL animation events with HTML5 video, feel free to comment.